ashmitahaldar/tp/docs/UserGuide.md

   - Save the file to the folder you want to use as the _home folder_ for your LinkedUp installation.

 - Running LinkedUp
-  - Open a command terminal, `cd` into the folder you put the jar file in (e.g `cd linkedupfolder`), and use the `java -jar linkedup.jar` command to run the application.<br>
+  - Open a command terminal and enter `cd` commands to navigate to the folder you put the jar file in (e.g enter `cd linkedupfolder`)
+  - Use the `java -jar linkedup.jar` command to run the application.<br>
      A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
      ![Ui](images/Ui.png)